tatthien/cmdgpt/README.md

 ## Usage

 Simply run `cmdgpt` and ask for a command.
+You can try to copy one of these following commands to ask:

+- search for a string within an output
+- create a post request with curl
+- list all file types with count
+- create a directory and its parent if no exist

 [![asciicast](https://asciinema.org/a/qJ6e3cTOumURKbPa2bZwG61EK.svg)](https://asciinema.org/a/qJ6e3cTOumURKbPa2bZwG61EK)